NoelToy/Data-Structures-Using-C/README.md

 Covers all the basic data structures and sorting algorithms.
 The project includes following programs:

-1) Insertion In An Array at Specified Position
+1) Insertion in an Array at Specified Position
+2) Linear Search in an Array